 In addition to our “Comprehensive” and “Collaborative” service levels, we offer some of our services in a “Do-It-Yourself” service level that has a lower annual fee and no minimum.
 Basic services include asset allocation design and portfolio management using Schwab’s Institutional Intelligent Portfolios, an automated investment management platform.
 Some additional services are available for an additional charge.

 Although Schwab currently brags a $4.95 per trade trading fee, if you have paper delivery turned on and have less than one million in assets at Schwab, your trading fee jumps to a large $12.95.
 To avoid this fee, it is in your best interest to turn on paperless delivery for everything that you can.
 Here is how you do that.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and then click on “Paperless.”
+After logging in to Schwab Alliance at https://www.schwab.com, click on the person icon in the top right corner and select “Paperless”.

 On the page that loads, you will see a section for each of your accounts that looks like this:

 If the checkbox in the column “Enroll in Paperless” is checked, then you are indeed enrolled in paperless delivery.

 If the “eNotification” checkbox is unchecked, the contents of your trade confirmations will be included in plaintext in your email.
 If you check the “eNotification” checkbox, you will instead receive an email directing you to log in to your Schwab account to see the trade details online.

 If you have “View Only” access to other people’s accounts, you will see the paperless options, but they will be grayed out and you will not be able to check or uncheck any of the checkboxes.

 A green success message will appear that says, “Your changes have been saved.
 These changes will take effect within two days.”